 In order to conserve resources for future growth and expansion projects of the Company, the Board of Directors has not recommended any dividend for the Financial Year 2015-2016.
 The Company has received a communication from the holder of the Non Convertible Cumulative Redeemable Preference Shareholder that they have waived off the cumulative preference share dividends of the current year and for the previous years, no provision has been made for the preference dividend, nor has this amount been shown under contingent liabilities.

 The company proposes to carry Rs 7,84,91,252/- to reserves.
 DIRECTORS

 In accordance with the provisions of the Companies Act, 2013, Lt.
 Gen. (Retd.)
 SJS Saighal retires by rotation in the forthcoming Annual General Meeting and being eligible offer himself for re-appointment.

-The independent directors have submitted their disclosure to the Board that they fulfill all the requirements as to qualify for their appointment as an Independent Director under the provisions of section 149 of the Companies Act, 2013 and Clause 49 of the Listing Agreement.
-The Board confirms that the said independent directors meet the criteria as laid down under the Companies Act, 2013 and clause 49 of the Listing Agreement.
-The independent Directors had a separate meeting on 10th February, 2015.
+The independent directors have submitted their disclosure to the Board that they fulfill all the requirements as to qualify for their appointment as an Independent Director under the provisions of section 149 of the Companies Act, 2013 and Regulation 25 and other applicable regulations of Securities And Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulation 2015.
+The Board confirms that the said independent directors meet the criteria as laid down under the Companies Act, 2013 and Regulation 25 (3) of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations 2015.
+The independent Directors had a separate meeting on 11th February, 2016.

 DIRECTORS RESPONSIBILITY STATEMENT